hanklee/simpledbutils/README.md

     }

-you can change use table name using table_name attribute.
+you can change table name using table_name attribute.

 Dao class: